awused/aw-fm/README.md

   * Spawns a rename dialog for the current file.
 * `Properties`
   * Opens a fairly standard properties dialog for the current selection.
+* `FocusLocation`
+  * Moves the focus to the location bar and selects the text.

 ##### Navigation Commands